 The Power-up Selftest is a pre-operational series of tests that must be successfully completed before the scanner indicates readiness for operation.
 This pre-operational period is the time between power-up and normal operation during which the software, firmware and hardware are being tested.
 These tests ensure that all subsystems are fully functional before turning on.
-Refer to the Section 3 subsection titled, Operational Modes for a more detailed description of this and other scanner and scale modes.
+Refer to Operation and Maintenance for a more detailed description of this and other scanner and scale modes.